mmhs013/pyHomogeneity/Paper/paper.md

 p = 2 \exp  \left(\frac{ -6*(\max(\lvert U(k) \rvert))^2}{n^3 +n^2} \right)
 \end{equation*}

-Where, the approximate probability is useful for $p ≤ 0.5$ [@pettitt1979non].
+Where, the approximate probability is useful for $p \leq 0.5$ [@pettitt1979non].
 The probability or critical values for the test statistic also can be estimated by using Monte Carlo simulation.

 **Standard Normal Homogeneity Test (SNHT):** Standard Normal Homogeneity Test (SNHT) is based on the Ratio Test Method [@alexandersson1986homogeneity].
 This method is best suitable to detect inhomogeneity near the beginning and end of the series [@Mahmud2015homo].
 The test statistic $T(k)$ is calculated by comparing the mean of the first $k$ data of the record with the last $n-k$ data as follows: